CleiverRuiz-LU/DDPG_with_Panda_Robot/README.md

 If you haven't already, install **Miniconda** or **Anaconda**.
 Miniconda is recommended for a lightweight installation.

-- **Download Anaconda or Miniconda:**
+- **Download Miniconda or Anaconda:**
   - Visit the [Miniconda Installation Page](https://docs.anaconda.com/miniconda/install/).
-  - Choose the installer for your OS.
+  - Choose the installer for your operating system (macOS, Windows, or Linux).

 ### **2. Create a Conda Environment**